-Human Capital & Client Services (HCCS) provides leadership and direction in the formulation and implementation of policies and programs to promote efficient and effective human capital management, labor relations, training and development and work/life programs.
-HCCS represents the Department on personnel matters with the Office of Personnel Management (OPM), the Congress, other Federal agencies, and the public.
+Office of Human Resources (OHR) provides leadership and direction in the formulation and implementation of policies and programs to promote efficient and effective human capital management, labor relations, training and development and work/life programs.
+OHR represents the Department on personnel matters with the Office of Personnel Management (OPM), the Congress, other Federal agencies, and the public.

 The Office of Hearings and Appeals (OHA) provides independent forums for the impartial, fair, equitable, and timely resolution of disputes involving the U.S. Department of Education and recipients of federal education funds.

 Director: Frank Furey

 Facilities Services (FS) provides the highest quality physical work environment.
 Plans, establishes, directs, controls, and implements policies, standards, and procedures governing all aspects of the following functions: space planning and management, facility management, property management and inventory.

 Logistics Services (LS) provides a wide variety of administrative services and is responsible for planning, establishing, directing, controlling, and implementing policy, standards, and procedures governing all aspects of the following functions: motor vehicle and transportation operations, shuttle services, parking services, mail services, health services, photocopy services, and transit benefits.